 BBC One (Scotland - Eilean Donan) - 1999

 BBC One (Welsh Mountain) - 1999

 BBC One (Blackpool) - 1999

-An copy of a balloon ident from 1999, this time pictured with Blackpool Tower.
+A copy of a balloon ident from 1999, this time pictured with Blackpool Tower.
+This wasn't part of the initial launch batch, but was a later addition where the balloon was added digitally to footage of the tower.
 In 1999, the web address was not present on the idents and, despite digital television having been launched the previous year, subtitles were still marked with '888' in the corner rather than the more platform neutral 'subtitles' legend they would swap to later.